U.S. government personnel in Sudan to be evacuated, sources say

 The Department of Defense also said they are on standby, Secretary Lloyd Austin told reporters at a news conference, "We deployed some forces into the theater to ensure that we provide as many options as possible if we are called on to do something, and we haven't been called on to do anything yet.
 No decision on anything has been made."

 On Friday, the Sudanese Armed Forces posted to Facebook that their General Abdel Fattah al-Burhan has received calls from the leaders of several countries to allow their citizens and diplomatic staff to evacuate.
-The post states that al-Burhan has agreed to provide the necessary assistance and that the evacuation of diplomats from the United States, Britain, France, and China is expected to start immediately.
+The post stated that al-Burhan has agreed to provide the necessary assistance and that the evacuation of diplomats from the U.S., Britain, France, and China was expected to start immediately.

 The two groups have been clashing since April 8, when al-Burhan dissolved a power-sharing council and announced his intention to hold elections this year.